Phone: (215) 345-7000

 Fax: (215) 345-9142

 Mark D. Eastburn joined Eastburn and Gray in 2018.
-He practices in the areas of criminal defense, litigation, municipal law, and land use and zoning law.
+His broad practice includes criminal defense, litigation, land use and zoning law, real estate, wills trusts and estates, and municipal law.
+Mark has successfully handled the following matters on behalf of his clients:

 Mark is a member of the Bucks County Bar Association and the Pennsylvania Bar Association.
 He is also a member of the Criminal Law section of the Bucks County Bar Association.

-Since 2015, Mark has been a member of the Bucks County American Inns of Court.
+Since 2015, he has been a member of the Bucks County American Inns of Court.
 The purpose of the group is to meet routinely to discuss matters of ethics, skills and professionalism.

 Supreme Court of Pennsylvania; Supreme Court of New Jersey; and the United States District Court for the Eastern District of Pennsylvania.